How to have Savings that Rocks!

 Getting Inflation Protected Interest

-You could get paid for leasing out some of your gold.
+You could actually get paid for leasing out some of your gold.
 When you do that, you are not charged storage fees, and you get paid 2% in gold.

 Leasing your coins is very much like having a one year “certificate of deposit” at a bank only you retain custody.
 It allows you to lend your money for a fixed period of time.
 The thing that really makes a difference is that the interest is also in gold or silver coin.
 This means that your investment is naturally protected from inflation.
 Even the interest is.
 That’s something that is nearly impossible to find in our paper money economy.